 The travel and tourism sector provides a vital stimulus to Canada’s commercial growth through the visitor economy.
 This is especially true because of the amount of economic activity which the sector draws into the country.

-Globally, tourism is booming.
-International travel between countries represents the fourth largest export sector in the global economy, with over 1.23 billion international travellers spending $1.2 trillion USD outside their own borders in 2016.
+Pre-Covid.
+Global tourism was booming.
+International travel between countries represents the fourth largest export sector in the global economy, with over 1.4 billion international travellers spending USD 1.7 trillion outside their borders in 2019.